trouble shooting skin irritation

 Inflamed Skin, Rashes, and Allergies Caused by Jewelry

-Contact dermatitis is a fancy name for a skin inflammation -- the uncomfortable itch, burning, peeling, and redness that can occur under rings.
+Contact dermatitis is a fancy name for skin inflammation -- the uncomfortable itch, burning, peeling, and redness that can occur under rings.
 With over 10,000 custom rings made in over a dozen different types of metals, we at Krikawa have a vast store of knowledge from troubleshooting skin irritations.
-With each case, we've done extensive forensic investigation and research to determine the cause and solution.
+We've done an extensive forensic investigation and research with each case to determine the cause and solution.

 Contact dermatitis under rings has four major culprits: metal allergy, bacteria buildup, tightness, and moisture.
-While the most prevalent cause of contact dermatitis under rings is an allergy to nickel, because Krikawa metals are all nickel free, our experience with dermatitis has mostly had causes other than metal allergies.
+While the most prevalent cause of contact dermatitis under rings is a nickel allergy, because Krikawa metals are all nickel-free, our experience with dermatitis has mostly had causes other than metal allergies.

-Read more below about each type, from our experience.
+Read more about each type below based on our experience.

 Metal Allergy

-The major culprit of finger rashes due to rings is from metal alloyed with nickel.
-Because Krikawa doesn't make rings using nickel, we've had very few cases of finger rashes from metal allergy.
+The major cause of finger rashes caused by rings is metal alloyed with nickel.
+Because Krikawa doesn't make rings using nickel, we've had very few cases of finger rashes caused by metal allergy.

 Nickel Allergy

 According to the Mayo Clinic, jewelry prepared with nickel alloys can cause skin reactions.
-Nickel is a strong and durable metal; it is a common component of everyday household items like necklace clasps, watch bands, belt buckles, zippers, coins, and eyeglass frames.
-This is unfortunate for people who are sensitive to nickel because it becomes difficult to figure out what, exactly, is triggering the reaction.
+Nickel is a strong and durable metal, a common component of everyday household items like necklace clasps, watch bands, belt buckles, zippers, coins, and eyeglass frames.
+Unfortunately, for people who are sensitive to nickel, it becomes difficult to figure out what, exactly, is triggering the reaction.

-People can have an "innate" nickel sensitivity triggered upon a single exposure, or develop sensitivity over repeated exposures.
-Nickel allergies affect both men and women of all ages, though it appears more frequently on women since they tend to wear more jewelry than men do.
+People can have an "innate" nickel sensitivity triggered upon a single exposure or develop sensitivity over repeated exposures.
+Nickel allergies affect both men and women of all ages, though they appear more frequently on women since they tend to wear more jewelry than men do.
 Free Beauty Tips.org estimates that as much as 15% of the population is sensitive to nickel.

 Do You Have a Nickel Allergy?